Kate Paye: Coaching career

-She started her coaching career in 1995, after graduating from Stanford, to briefly serve as an assistant coach at San Diego State University.
-But she left the following year to embark upon her playing career in the ABL.
+After graduating from Stanford, Paye started her coaching career in 1995 as an assistant coach at San Diego State University for one season.
+She left the following year to embark upon her playing career in the ABL.

-After her playing career ended, Paye returned to coaching when she was hired as a women's basketball assistant coach and recruiting coordinator at Pepperdine University for the 2004-2005 season.
+After her playing career ended, Paye returned to coaching when she was hired as a women's basketball assistant coach and recruiting coordinator at Pepperdine University for the 2004–05 season.
+She returned to San Diego State the next season as an assistant coach.

-In May 2005, Paye returned as an assistant coach for the San Diego State University Aztecs.
-Her duties included coaching the point guards and perimeter players, as well as scouting opposing teams and being involved with the Aztecs' recruitment efforts.